KhadimGueyeKGY/ena_mpx_nextclade/README.md

 # ena_mpx_nextclade

-This repository allows determining the different clades and lineages with Nextclade using the Monkeypox data from ENA.
+This repository allows determining the different clades and lineages with Nextclade of Monkeypox data from ENA.

   ## Requirements